stuartcrobinson/slupe/proj/comp/listener/test-data/unit/clipboard.cases.md

 4. **NESL Execution**:
    - Once a valid NESL command is assembled, it's executed
-   - Results are displayed with success indicators (e.g., "✅ file_write /path/to/file")
+   - Results are displayed with success indicators (e.g., "✅ write_file /path/to/file")
    - The output includes "=== SLUPE RESULTS ===" header when execution occurs

 ### Key Behaviors from Test Cases: